 Docebo highly recommends using HTTPS and enabling basic auth when using webhooks, as it adds security to the information that the platform sends to your endpoint.

 Once you’ve finished configuring your new webhook, press the Save Changes button to create your webhook.
-The new webhook will appear in the list on the main Webhooks page and will be disabled by default.
+The new webhook will be displayed in the list on the main Webhooks page and will be disabled by default.
 Refer to the corresponding sections below for how to disable, re-enable, edit or delete your webhooks.

 Responding to Webhooks

 To acknowledge the receipt of a webhook, Docebo expects a 2xx HTTP status code in response or a 3xx HTTP status.
 In any other case, Docebo will mark the sending as a failure.
-Please refer to the Error Management section of this article for more details.
+Please refer to the Error Management article for more details.

 Enabling Extra Data for the Payload

 Depending on your needs, you may want to activate extra data for the payload, so that the information passed to external systems is more detailed.
 Extra data is available for courses, webinars, enrollments and learning plans.
 If you are interested in activating extra data, reach out to your Customer Experience Manager (if your plan includes this option) or contact us via the Communication Center.

 The extra data section of the payload is identified as extra_data.